< /> < />

 1. Body mass index (BMI): Typically, a BMI between 30 and 40 would make someone a candidate for this procedure, but a person with a BMI under 30 may still be eligible if they have obesity-related health conditions.

-2. Obesity-related health conditions: People with type 2 diabetes, hypertension, sleep apnea, or high cholesterol may be considered good candidates.
+2. Obesity-related health conditions: People with type 2 diabetes, hypertension, sleep apnoea, or high cholesterol may be considered good candidates.

 3. Previous failed attempts at weight loss: A history of unsuccessful attempts at losing weight via diet and exercise may make the intragastric balloon a good option to help jumpstart weight loss.